-This collection comprises nine of Bradbury's printed ferns.
-The book was written by Thomas Moore (1821-87) who was Curator of the Chelsea Physic Garden.
+This group comprises three of Bradbury's printed ferns.
+The book was written by Thomas Moore (1821-87) who was the Curator of the Chelsea Physic Garden.
 The work was edited by the botanist John Lindley (1799-1865) and published by Bradbury & Evans, London.

-These ferns are presented in oak stained and waxed wooden frames.
-With their great decorative appeal and important botanical history, they offer a great opportunity.
+These prints are presented in oak-stained and waxed wooden frames.

+Priced individually.